rafaelbicudo/tools/tutorials/fit_dihedral.md

 **_PS:_** One can also add the `--gaussbot` flag to include a footer in the input files, _e.g._, to provide custom solvent variables.

 Moreover, the `--printxyz` flag generates a `.xyz` file with each configuration, being a requirement for the further fit using `fit_dihedral.py`.
-Finally, the code yields energies and dipole moment for each configuration, which is stored in `plot_eff_tors.out` file, and generates several files with the `tors_30-29-52-61_*` format:
+Finally, the code yields energies and dipole moment for each configuration (which are stored in `plot_eff_tors.out` file) and generates several files with the `tors_30-29-52-61_*` format:

 ```
 $ ls